Agile Modeling Home Page

 Figure 4.
 Agile requirements change management process.

 Figure 5.
-The AMDD lifecycle: Modeling activities throughout the lifecycle of a project.
+The AMDD lifecycle: Modeling activities throughout the lifecycle.